 The University will not release the e-mail addresses of any students for marketing purposes.
 Any use of the e-mail system for non-academic purposes by faculty, staff, or students is prohibited.
-Use of the student e-mail is subject to all other Cleary University policies, including the Acceptable Use of Technology and all applicable laws regarding copyrights and file sharing.
+Use of the student e-mail is subject to all other Cleary University policies, including the Technology Acceptable Use policy and all applicable laws regarding copyrights and file sharing.